5 Ways To Find Your Dream Job Overseas On LinkedIn

 But first of all, you will need to set up your LinkedIn account (it’s free) in order to add your own details.

 Very much like a CV, your LinkedIn account will have a profile page detailing your professional experience, current and past positions, your education as well as other sections such as summary, skills, languages, recommendations, etc… Always remember to use relevant keywords throughout your profile on LinkedIn in order to optimize search results within the site and with external search engines.

-Once you have added the main elements of your profile, I would recommend you to check the add a new profile section on the right and see what you need to add to your profile.
+Once you have added the main elements of your profile, I would recommend you to check the add profile section on the left and see what you need to add to your profile.